Family leave policy

 2.3 APPLICATION PROCESS

-- The form Maternity Leave Planner (Word) (Birkbeck staff only) must be completed and sent to HR as soon as possible, but no later than the end of the Qualifying Week (that is the 15th week before the EWC).
+- The form Maternity Leave Planner (Word) (Birkbeck staff only) must be completed by the employee and discussed with their line manager, after which the line manager must send it to HR as soon as possible, but no later than the end of the Qualifying Week (that is the 15th week before the EWC).

 - The employee must also forward their original MAT B1 form to HR, as soon as it is provided by the GP or midwife.
 A member of the HR Department will then confirm in writing, within 10 working days, the terms of the maternity leave and the date on which the employee is expected to return to work.